alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 My original intention of building a carbon fiber skin was a bit misguided: it's too rigid, too opaque and not resistant enough to the elements.

+Nowadays ultrasonic plastic sealing is much more effective than traditional sewing techniques.

 ## Power

 Our target speed of 10 m/s requires some serious power.